 OLD TESTAMENT MAP OF KING DAVID was born in Bethlehem, in the south of Judah to Jesse, the son of Obed (Matthew 1:5).
 David was the youngest son of Jesse's and grew up tending the sheep.
 However, it was as a youth in the Valley of Elah where David showed what was to come.
 He fearlessly fought and killed the Philistine giant-champion Goliath, cutting off his head after sinking a stone from his sling in the giant's forehead.

 King Saul took David in, only to turn against him out of jealousy and "an evil spirit".
 The old prophet Samuel had anointed Saul king years earlier, only to have him disobey the word of the Lord.
 Thus a new king was to be anointed, and God had chosen His servant David.
-Samuel aided David in his flight from Saul.
-Earlier he had condemned Saul per God's instruction.
-Saul had been rejected, and thus David's rise to the throne was ordained by Yahweh making David the righteous and chosen king.
-Indeed

-of Judah.
+This Old Testament Map depicts the movements of David over the course of his life.
+The concentration of David's movements were centered in the central hill country within the tribal allotment of Judah.
 David was a southern boy, and intimately familiar with the desert wildernesses south of his boyhood Bethlehem.
 David was anointed king in Hebron, and oftentimes sought shelter in the area as King Saul pursued him with his army.

 Genesis 2 provides the first Old Testament map of the Bible.
 It is the first geographical reference in the history of man.
 The Bible is giving a description of where the Garden of Eden was.
 Thus, the first Old Testament map is that of Eden, and for centuries scholars have sought to draw that map.